spyboy-productions/CipherGist/README.md

 ⚠️ **IMPORTANT:**
 **Both you and your friend must use the same `config.txt` ** for the conversation to work!

-You can manually share `config.txt` with your friends or you can share using following method...
+You can manually share `config.txt` with your friends or You can share it using the following method...

 ### To share config.txt